haruki-nikaidou/b-blog/src/content/blog/transaction-in-event-driven-system.md

 Let's ground this in a concrete example: building a chat platform that supports multiple AI providers (OpenAI, Anthropic, Google, etc.).
 This system needs to handle:

-- **User subscriptions** that expire at specific times
+- User subscriptions that **expire at specific times**
 - **Token usage tracking** across millions of API calls
 - **Payment processing** that triggers service activation
-- **AI responses** cached in Redis that need eventual persistence
+- AI responses cached in Redis that need eventual **persistence**

 Each of these has different consistency and latency requirements, making it a perfect case study for our hybrid pattern.

 ## A Better Approach: Hybrid Outbox with Claim Check and Buffer

-In a production AI chat platform, I implemented a pattern that separates different delivery mechanisms into dedicated tables.
-The key insight: **different event types have different requirements and should use optimized storage**.
-And using [claim check](https://learn.microsoft.com/en-us/azure/architecture/patterns/claim-check) pattern by only publishing the ID of the event into message queue.
+I implemented a pattern that separates different delivery mechanisms into dedicated tables.
+The key insight: different event types have different requirements and should use optimized storage.

 ```
 ┌─────────────────────────────────────────────────────────────┐